maxdeviant/intervallum/README.md

 #### Usage

 Everything is returned as a String.

-In the future, I do want to make this return either a `Time` Ruby object or an epoch time in the future, based on a config file.
+I do want to make this return either a `Time` Ruby object or an epoch time in the future.

 `gem install intervallum`<br>
 `bundle`